30 Aug 2016News

 The first day culminated with a Yarning Circle in the open air, around a fire.
 Yarning Circle celebrates the connection of First Nations people to the land.
 Participants were invited to join the circle and share a story.

 The forum started equally powerfully on day two, Saturday, with the performance of the Treehouse Theatre’s drama therapy group.
-The program works with recently arrived children from refugee background to help them overcome the traumatic experiences they have left behind.
+The program works with recently arrived children from refugee backgrounds to help them overcome the traumatic experiences they have left behind.

 “My Syria was a free and beautiful country, where Muslims, Christians and everyone lived together in peace,” said 14-year-old Isha Yukhana in a solo performance.
 “Then, the war arrived and everything changed.”